 There were a great many productions announced for this year that weren't able to go ahead following lockdown.
 However, Lowry CEO Julia Fawcett pledged in June to continue to top up the government's furlough payments of 80% to full wages for all full-time-equivalent contracted staff and to set up a job retention scheme funded by the venue from November when the government scheme ended.
 In July, The Lowry Centre for Advanced Training in Dance opened applications for September with dance workshops for potential candidates taking place on Zoom to replace live auditions.

-Finally, Salford audiences were given a taste of live theatre when Imitating the Dog brought Dr Blood’s Old Travelling Show to a space outside The Lowry in October, and then Six and The Gruffalo were moved from the Quays to the larger Lyric Theatre to allow for distancing for the Christmas season, but neither complete its scheduled run.
+Finally, Salford audiences were given a taste of live theatre when Imitating the Dog brought Dr Blood’s Old Travelling Show to a space outside The Lowry in October, and then Six and The Gruffalo were moved from the Quays to the larger Lyric Theatre to allow for distancing for the Christmas season, but neither completed its scheduled run.

 Palace Theatre and Opera House